Eastern deer mouse: Habitat

-Peromyscus maniculatus are found in all throughout eastern North America.
-The majority of deer mice nest high up, in large hollow trees.
-The deer mouse nests alone for the most part but during the winter will nest in groups of 10 or more.
-Deer mice, specifically the prairie form, are also abundant in the farmland of the midwestern United States.
+P. maniculatus is found in all throughout eastern North America.
+The deer mouse nests alone for the most part, but during the winter, nests in groups of 10 or more.
+Deer mice, specifically the prairie form, are also abundant in the farmland of the Midwestern United States.
 Deer mice can be found active on top of snow or beneath logs during the winter seasons.
-In northern New England deer mice are present in both coniferous and deciduous forests.
+In northern New England, deer mice are present in both coniferous and deciduous forests.
 Deer mice are often the only Peromyscus species in northern boreal forest.
 Subspecies differ in their use of plant communities and vegetation structures.
-There are two main groups of deer mouse: the prairie deer mouse and the woodland or forest deer mouse group.
+The two main groups of deer mouse are the prairie deer mouse and the woodland or forest deer mouse group.

 Cover requirements

-Deer mice are often active in open habitat; most subspecies do not develop hidden runways the way many voles (Microtus and Clethrionomys spp.) do.
-In open habitat within forests deer mice have a tendency to visit the nearest timber.
+Deer mice are often active in open habitat; most subspecies do not develop hidden runways the way many voles (Microtus and Clethrionomys species) do.
+In open habitat within forests, deer mice have a tendency to visit the nearest timber.
 In central Ontario deer mice used downed wood for runways.

 Deer mice nest in burrows dug in the ground or construct nests in raised areas such as brush piles, logs, rocks, stumps, under bark, and in hollows in trees.
-Nests are also constructed in various structures and artifacts including old boards and abandoned vehicles.
+Nests are also constructed in various structures and artifacts, including old boards and abandoned vehicles.
 Nests have been found up to 24 m above the ground in Douglas-fir (Pseudotsuga menziesii) trees.

 Predators

-Deer mice are important prey for snakes (Viperidae), owls (Strigidae), American minks (Neogale vison), American martens (Martes americana) and other mustelids, as well as skunks (Mephitis and Spilogale sp.), bobcats (Lynx rufus), domestic cats (Felis catus), coyotes (Canis latrans), and foxes (Vulpes vulpes and Urocyon cinereoargenteus).
+Deer mice are important prey for snakes (Viperidae), owls (Strigidae), American minks (Neogale vison), American martens (Martes americana), and other mustelids, as well as skunks (Mephitis and Spilogale species), bobcats (Lynx rufus), domestic cats (Felis catus), coyotes (Canis latrans), and foxes (Vulpes vulpes and Urocyon cinereoargenteus).
 Deer mice are also parasitized by Cuterebra fontinella.

 Diet

 Deer mice are omnivorous; their main dietary items usually include seeds, fruit, arthropods, leaves, and fungi; fungi have the least amount of intake.
-Throughout the year, the deer mouse will change its eating habits to reflect what is available.
-During winter months, arthropods compose of one-fifth of its food.
+Throughout the year, the deer mouse changes its eating habits to reflect what is available.
+During winters, arthropods compose of one-fifth of its food.
 These include spiders, caterpillars, and heteropterans.
-During the spring months, seeds become available to eat, along with insects, which are consumed in large quantities.
-Leaves are also found in the stomachs of deer mice in the spring seasons.
-During summer months, the mouse consumes seeds and fruit.
-During the fall season, the deer mouse will slowly change its eating habits to resemble the winter's diet.
+During the spring, seeds become available to eat, along with insects, which are consumed in large quantities.
+Leaves are also found in the stomachs of deer mice in the spring.
+During summers, the mouse consumes seeds and fruit.
+During the fall, the deer mouse slowly changes its eating habits to resemble the winter's diet.